awebdeveloper/bookshelf-softdelete/README.md

     soft: 'FIELD_NAME'

-Please note that this will set 0 or 1
+Please note that this will set 0(default) or 1(deleted).
+You can explicity specify the deleted value.
+It can be a number or string

+    soft: {
+        'field': 'FIELD_NAME',
+        'val': {'normal': 1, 'deleted': 0}
+    },

 If you wish to disable soft delete for a given operation, e.g., `fetch`, simply pass an object with `softDelete: false` to that operation.